PainterQubits/Unitful.jl/docs/src/highlights.md

 -30.0
 ```

+We don't currently implement dB as a unit because the log scale would require
+special treatment, but it is under consideration.

 ### Dimensions in a type definition

 It may be tempting to specify the dimensions of a quantity in a type definition, e.g.